NajiShehab/IS-GPX-Viewer/README.md

 ### Functional Requirements:

 * Load GPX
-  + Hard code it to be able to locate file.
+  + Allow the user to be able to load a GPX file.
-  + Be able to read data into app and load the data(parse xml).
+  + Be able to read-through the XML foramted file and load the data(parse xml).
+  + Extract additional information fromt he XML file.

 * Display the route
-  + Show start end routes on the map.
+  + Show the pathway taken.
   + Single colour to start with.
-  + Resize the map to show good ratio of route
+  + Resize the map to show good ratio of route.

 * Overlay metadata onto the map
   + Add icon with tooltip popup to show the statistics about route in colour.
   + Heart rate, cadence, speed and elevation.